 In 2022, the private sector will not only be exposed to the climate finance problem but will also continue to struggle as a result of the economic disruption from the Covid-19 pandemic.
 Support from international financial institutions will be required to help in addressing issues of access to finance.
 Advanced economies are committing afresh to provide the $100 billion a year that was part of the Paris Agreement in 2015.

-There are huge opportunities for the private sector engaging in matters of climate change on the continent.
-Unfortunately, most of the businesses view climate change as matter to be addressed by governments.
+There are huge opportunities for the private sector to engage in matters of climate change on the continent.
+Unfortunately, most businesses view climate change as a matter to be addressed by governments.
 The private sector also lacks the capacity to translate climate change to being bankable businesses, which requires some special skills.

 Private firms make investment decisions based on the project’s commercial viability.
 Prospective investments are thus expected to cover the full costs of the project, including the cost of capital, and to achieve a return commensurate to the risks associated with a particular project.

-Due to the above, there is need to address the supply and demand side financing barriers by providing a range of financing instruments to make climate projects become low-risk, bankable and attractive to investors.
-This is a role that can be played by the government as well as local and international financial institutions with the aim of attracting public and private investment in climate related projects leading to transformative results.
+Due to the above, there is a need to address the supply and demand-side financing barriers by providing a range of financing instruments to make climate projects become low-risk, bankable, and attractive to investors.
+This is a role that can be played by the government as well as local and international financial institutions with the aim of attracting public and private investment in climate-related projects leading to transformative results.

 The challenge goes to private sector companies – there is a great opportunity for business when it comes to addressing climate change.
 The opportunities lie in mitigation as well as adaptation of climate change where businesses will increase their revenues, cut costs as well as revamp their brands and the social licenses to operate by engaging in the climate agenda.

-For this to happen, being deliberate, innovative and proactive by the private sector companies’ boards and C-suites is a key ingredient.
-Businesses will need to acquire knowledge, expertise and tools that will enable them to translate available opportunities into the bottom-line and at the same time creating the shared value.
+For this to happen, being deliberate, innovative, and proactive by the private sector companies’ boards and C-suites is a key ingredient.
+Businesses will need to acquire knowledge, expertise, and tools that will enable them to translate available opportunities into the bottom line and at the same time create the shared value.

 This article was first published in the Business Daily